 producing ‘false’ interpreted as zero, then bitwise-and the result with x”, producing (a constant) zero, contrary to the programmer’s intent.

 Examples from an opposite extreme can be found in programs written in APL, which is noteworthy for the absence of any distinctions of precedence.
-One commonly made mistake is to write “a * b + c”, intending to produce “a times b plus c”, whereas APL’s uniform right-to-left associativity produces “b plus c, times a”.
+One commonly made mistake is to write “a * b + c”, intending to produce “(a*b)+c”, whereas APL’s uniform right-to-left associativity produces “a*(b+c)”.

 6.23.4 Applicable language characteristics

-This vulnerability description is intended to be applicable to languages with the following characteristics:

-Languages whose precedence and associativity rules are sufficiently complex that developers may not fully remember them.
+This vulnerability description is intended to be applicable to languages whose precedence and associativity rules are sufficiently complex that developers may not fully remember them.

 6.23.5 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: